patte/tower-sessions-rusqlite-store/README.md

 Run all tests with: `cargo nextest run rusqlite_store_tests`.

 ## 🦺 Disclaimer
 This is an unofficial fork of the original `tower-sessions-stores`.
-I'm relatively new to Rust and might have made stupid mistakes.

 ## 🙏 Credits
 Most credits go to the original authors of `tower-sessions-stores` and `tower-sessions`.